 Select a Discount Rate

-Next, we need a discount rate to calculate the present value of the forecasted free cash flows. finbox.com has a Cost of Capital that you can use to arrive at your own estimate for Cost of Capital.
+Next, we need a discount rate to calculate the present value of the forecasted free cash flows.
+Finbox's model use the company's Cost of Capital to estimate a reasonable Discount rate.

 The model does the heavily lifting of calculating the